Spit Stix

-Tim Leitch (a.k.a.
-Spit Stix, born December 29, 1955) is an American drummer, producer and songwriter.
+Timothy John Leitch (born December 29, 1955), professionally known as Spit Stix, is an American drummer, producer and songwriter.
 He gained prominence as drummer for the punk rock band Fear and producer of the first Red Hot Chili Peppers demo tape.

 Early life

-Tim Leitch was born in Los Angeles into a musical family.
+Timothy John Leitch was born in Los Angeles into a musical family.
 Both his parents and all his siblings played or performed.
 At the age of eight, Tim chose drums and began to play Bossa and Jazz.
 At 12, he began tutoring with Marine drum and bugle corps instructor Don Clark, and speed drummer Deane Hagen (son of film/TV composer Earle Hagen).
 By 17 he had studied with Joe Pass and Art Pepper, and performed with Ralph Humphries and Don Ellis.

 Musical career

 Later he joined seminal hardcore LA punk band Fear, performed with avant-garde singer Nina Hagen, Lydia Lunch, John Belushi, LA African Beat Kwashi and Dick Dale.
 He performed on Saturday Night Live on Halloween 1981.

 Leitch learned production, engineering, and songwriting skills from Richie Podler, Bill Cooper, and Bob Clearmountain.